mobi-hub-company/app.mobi-hub.com/Registration.md

   ![GitHub Logo](/images/membership1.png)

-3. Once you have  and accepted the membership requirements.
+3. Once you have added and accepted the membership requirements.
 You will proceed to User details page.
 Fill in all User details as follows:
 * **First Name**
 * **Last Name**
 * **Email**